terraform-aviatrix-modules/terraform-aviatrix-aws-spoke/README.md

 tunnel_detection_time | 60 | The IPsec tunnel down detection time for the Spoke Gateway in seconds.
 Must be a number in the range [20-600]. tags | null | Map of tags to assign to the gateway. existing_vpc_id | null | VPC ID, for using an existing VPC. subnet1_cidr | null | Subnet CIDR, for using an existing VPC.
-Required when existing_vpc_id is provided subnet2_cidr | null | Subnet CIDR, for using an existing VPC.
+Required when existing_vpc_id is provided.
+Make sure this is a public subnet. subnet2_cidr | null | Subnet CIDR, for using an existing VPC.
 Optional when existing_vpc_id is provided.
-If ha_gw is true and this is not set, ha_gw will be deployed in subnet1_cidr
+If ha_gw is true and this is not set, ha_gw will be deployed in subnet1_cidr.
+Make sure this is a public subnet.

 ### Outputs
 This module will return the following outputs: